Schelbert197/Frontier_toolbox_ROS2/README.md

 ![Example_pic1](frontier_exp_cpp/images/frontier_demo.gif)![Example_pic2](frontier_exp_cpp/images/frontier_demo2.gif)

 ## Overview
-This package was created to study the performance of various frontier exploration algorithms paired wit slam_toolbox and Nav2 with both 360 degree and narrowed Field of View (FOV) on the LaserScan.
-This narrow FOV simulated a 2D lidar sensor that may be "damaged" or "occluded" during usage.
-Users can re-run my tests in simulation or on their own differential drive robots if they would like.
+This package was created to study the performance of various frontier exploration algorithms.
+This implementation is paired with slam_toolbox and Nav2 with both 360 degree and narrowed Field of View (FOV) on the LaserScan.
+The narrow FOV simulates a 2D lidar sensor that may be "damaged" or "occluded" during usage.
+Users can re-run my tests in simulation or on their own differential drive robots.

 For those using this package some provided features include:
+- Utilize my frontier generation library for other frontier exploration methods
+- Utilize my clustering library to cluster frontiers with DBSCAN
 - Flatten a 3D to 2D lidar scan
 - Systematically and dynamically corrupt lidar data
-- Utilize my frontier generation library for other frontier exploration methods
-- Utilize my clustering library to cluster frontiers with DBSCAN
 - Test frontier algorithms provided in this package.

 ## Portfolio Post